codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 .. literalinclude:: forge/014.php

-An optional second parameter set to true will only execute create table statement if the table name is not in the array of know tables
+An optional second parameter set to true will create the table only if it doesn't already exist.

 .. literalinclude:: forge/015.php